Motorcycle Lane Change Accidents

 Call 954-928-9909 to schedule a free initial consultation or contact us via our online form.
 If you are unable to come to our office, we can arrange to meet with you at your home.

 What Damages Might Be Recoverable After A Motorcycle Lane Change Accident?

-Under Florida law, there are two categories of damages recoverable in personal injury cases: compensatory and punitive.
-Compensatory damages pay for economic losses such as medical bills, vehicle repairs, and lost wages, as well as non-economic losses like emotional distress and pain and suffering.
+Under Florida law, there are two categories of damages recoverable in personal injury cases: compensatory damages and punitive damages.
+Compensatory damages pay for economic losses, such as medical bills, vehicle repairs and lost wages, as well as noneconomic losses, like emotional distress and pain and suffering.

 Punitive damages are only recoverable in cases when a defendant acted with gross negligence or intentional misconduct.
 For example, if the driver was drunk or texting when the collision occurred, punitive damages may be recoverable since these behaviors would certainly constitute gross negligence and intentional misconduct.